mhlinder/ASA-CT/md/index.md

 ### Announcements { style="text-align: center;" }

+### April 13, 2018 { style="color: #FB3640;" }

+The CT ASA chapter will co-host a webinar title "A practical design for a dual-agent dose-escalation trial that incorporates pharmacokinetic data" on April 24, 2018.

+For more details, see the [webinar](webinars.html) page.

 ### April 10, 2018 { style="color: #FB3640;" }

 The CT ASA chapter will host a **miniconference** on **April 19,